miguelangeltorresfp/subtree-demo-plugin/README.md

 # subtree-demo-plugin
-Demo of Git subtrees.
-Plugin repository.
+Plugin repository for a demo of Git subtrees based on [this article](https://medium.com/@porteneuve/mastering-git-subtrees-943d29a798ec#.mxwgscjs5)